 VEB Leuchtenbau Desk Lamp

-Materials: Light yellow painted iron curved round base.
+Materials: Light yellow painted curved round metal (iorn) base.
 Iron counterweight inside the base.
 Conical black plastic tube.
 Curved chrome rod.
-Light yellow painted aluminium half round lampshade with two rectangular slots.
+Light yellow painted aluminium half round lampshade with two elongated slots.
 Curved chrome rod.
 Some metal parts.
 Bakelite E27 socket.

 Height: 60 cm / 23.62”